UK ambulance workers announce strike dates in December | Business

 UK ambulance workers announce strike dates in December

+The union said its members, including paramedics, emergency care assistants and call handlers, at nine regional ambulance services would walk out on Dec.
+21 and 28.
+Workers across a wide range of sectors are currently taking, or planning to take, industrial action in Britain as inflation outstrips wage increases, and with the economy likely already in a recession.

-“The last thing they want to do is take strike action, but the government has left them with no choice," GMB's National Secretary Rachel Harrison said.
-The Unite trade union also said that more than 1,600 ambulance workers would strike on Dec.
+"The last thing they want to do is take strike action, but the government has left them with no choice," GMB's National Secretary Rachel Harrison said.
+Two other trade unions, Unison and Unite, have also said that ambulance workers who are their members would strike on Dec.
 21 over a pay dispute.

-Britain's state-run National Health Service is already grappling with planned industrial action by thousands of nurses
+British health minister Steve Barclay said people should continue using online emergency services for urgent advice and to call the emergency number in life-threatening situations.
+"Our priority is to ensure emergency services continue to operate for those who need it and limit disruption," Barclay said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)